Captain Horatio Hornblower: Production

 The film was shot at studios inside the United Kingdom, on Mermaid Street in Rye, East Sussex, at HMS Victory and also on location in France.
 El Supremo's Fortress is Fort de Brégançon in France.
 To save costs, the Hispaniola set from the 1950 Disney film adaptation of Treasure Island was reused as the frigate HMS Lydia.
 Instead of moving the horizon background in order to simulate movement on the water, the ship itself was rocked.
-This caused many problems because of the combined weight of ship, crew and equipment.
+This caused many problems because of the combined weight of ship, crew, and equipment.
 The Italian brigantine Marcel B. Surdo represented the Witch of Endor for all at-sea exterior footage.
 The Marcel B. Surdo would also appear in such seafaring films as The Crimson Pirate, The Master of Ballantrae, and John Paul Jones.
 The explosive and fire effects were supervised by Cliff Richardson.

 Premiere and reception

 The film had its worldwide premiere in the presence of Princess Margaret at the Warner Theatre, Leicester Square, London on 12 April 1951.
 The premiere was in aid of King George's Fund for Sailors and the "Foudroyant" appeal (the presently restored frigate renamed HMS Trincomalee afloat in the Historic Quay, Hartlepool, UK).

 Bosley Crowther, critic for The New York Times, said it has "plenty of action ...
 It may be conventional action, routine in pattern and obviously contrived, with less flavor [of the books] in it than of the workshops of Hollywood.
 However, it should please those mateys who like the boom of the cannon and the swish of the swords."
+The movie premiered at the Radio City Music Hall.
 Bob Thomas said it "is excellent adventure stuff ... the dialogue and action can be stilted at times.
 But there is enough eye-catching excitement and color to offset that."
 TV Guide wrote that "Walsh's direction has no time to linger.
 Guy Green's camerawork and Robert Farnon's jolly score are helpful."

 According to Warner Bros' accounts, the film earned $2,598,000 domestically and $2,735,000 foreign.
 It was the studio's most expensive film of the year but also their most popular.
 It was the 9th most popular film at the British box office that year.

 The film has been well received by modern critics.
 The film review aggregator website Rotten Tomatoes gives it 7.3 out of 10 and a 100% "fresh" rating.